 In our study, the prevalence of IAH among patients with sulfonylurea-treated type 2 diabetes, both overall and long term, as determined by Gold-TW and Clarke-TW criteria was higher than that among patients with insulin-treated type 2 diabetes.
 The inconsistent prevalence of IAH across studies might be explained by different populations, treatment regimens, and/or measurement tools.
-Rubin et al showed that 32% of patients with type 1 diabetes were inconsistently classified by the 2 questionnaires, and the Clarke questionnaire was more likely than the Gold questionnaire to classify an individual as having IAH.
-Moreover, in contrast to the Gold-TW questionnaire with its single item, the Clarke-TW questionnaire with its 8 questions shows 2 discrete domains of IAH, namely, unawareness of a low blood glucose level and ignorance of hypoglycemia symptoms, revealing the bifactorial nature of this questionnaire.
+Rubin et al24 showed that 32% of patients with type 1 diabetes were inconsistently classified by the 2 questionnaires, and the Clarke questionnaire was more likely than the Gold questionnaire to classify an individual as having IAH.
+Moreover, in contrast to the Gold-TW questionnaire with its single item, the Clarke-TW questionnaire with its 8 questions shows 2 discrete domains of IAH, namely, unawareness of a low blood glucose level and ignorance of hypoglycemia symptoms, 20 revealing the bifactorial nature of this questionnaire.
 The different IAH prevalences based on Gold-TW and Clarke-TW criteria could be due to dissimilar psychometric properties between the 2 questionnaires.
-The potential clinical implementation of these 2 questionnaires might depend on the prevalence of IAH as determined by their use.
+The potential clinical implementation of these 2 questionnaire might depend on the prevalence of IAH as determined by their use.
 A questionnaire yielding higher prevalence might be better for screening, even given the possibility of a higher false-positive rate, which is potentially less concerning when the follow-up method is noninvasive.

 Long-acting sulfonylureas are a type of insulin secretion-stimulating agent that have a higher risk of hypoglycemia than other oral antihyperglycemic agents.
-In a study by Jennings et al, the prevalence of reported hypoglycemic symptoms largely declined after use of a sulfonylurea for more than 4 years, reflecting drug failure, sufficient knowledge to avoid hypoglycemia, and/or IAH.
-Sola et al have pointed out that sulfonylurea use should be limited to 3 to 6 months in relatively young patients to avoid secondary failure.
-Secondary failure occurs after prolonged use, which directly stimulates beta cells and leads to their progressive dysfunction and reduced insulin secretion, ultimately worsening diabetes control.
-C-peptide concentration has been shown to fall in patients using sulfonylureas long term; use for more than 5.7 years is associated with a significant decline from baseline.
-Prolonged exposure to sulfonylureas, with repeated beta cell stimulation, likely causes recurrent hypoglycemia episodes, leading to an attenuated sympathoadrenal response and increased odds of IAH.28 Our study revealed that patients with type 2 diabetes who used sulfonylureas for 5 or more years had higher odds of IAH based on Gold-TW and Clarke-TW criteria.
+In a study by Jennings et al,25 the prevalence of reported hypoglycemic symptoms largely declined after use of a sulfonylurea for more than 4 years, reflecting drug failure, sufficient knowledge to avoid hypoglycemia, and/or IAH.
+Sola et al26 have pointed out that sulfonylurea use should be limited to 3 to 6 months in relatively young patients to avoid secondary failure.
+Secondary failure occurs after prolonged use, which directly stimulates beta cells and leads to their progressive dysfunction and reduced insulin secretion, ultimately worsening diabetes control.26 C-peptide concentration has been shown to fall in patients using sulfonylureas long term; use for more than 5.7 years is associated with a significant decline from baseline.27 Prolonged exposure to sulfonylureas, with repeated beta cell stimulation, likely causes recurrent hypoglycemia episodes, leading to an attenuated sympathoadrenal response and increased odds of IAH.28 Our study revealed that patients with type 2 diabetes who used sulfonylureas for 5 or more years had higher odds of IAH based on Gold-TW and Clarke-TW criteria.

-In addition, insulin use is thought to confer a high risk of hypoglycemia, and patients with a history of recurrent hypoglycemia might have greater risk of IAH.
-We found an inverse
+In addition, insulin use is thought to confer a high risk of hypoglycemia, and patients with a history of recurrent hypoglycemia might have greater risk of IAH.^{29,30} We found an inverse b Possible scores range from 0 to 7.
+A score of 4 or more "reduced awareness" responses was defined as IAH.